+TV WBIR Channel 10

-TV TCAT-J Electronic
+TCAT-J website www.tcatjacksboro.edu

+Electronic Text message RAVE

-WBIR website Text message Email & Phone
+Email & Phone

-Channel 10 www.tcatjacksboro.edu RAVE When the school is open, all staff and students are expected to be present.
+When the school is open, all staff and students are expected to be present.
 However, each individual has the responsibility to make their own decision regarding safety and travel to and from the school.
 If the College is open for the day, and you are not able to travel safely to the College, you should call the College and speak with your instructor, or leave a voice message on your instructor's telephone.